 As a food blogger, I am often scouring the Internet for recipes and inspiration.

-Much of the time, I find myself looking at something sweet!
-I can't say I have a big sweet tooth, but I do love baking.
+Much of the time, I find myself looking at something sweet.
+While I can't say I have a big sweet tooth, I do love baking!

-I particularly enjoy taking an unhealthy recipe and creating something healthy and delicious out of it, mainly in terms of lowering the sugar.
+I particularly enjoy taking an unhealthy recipe and creating something healthy and delicious out of it, mainly in terms of sugar.

 Because bananas have a natural sweetness, I wanted to incorporate them into a cookie recipe.